dinadess/rest-countries-fm/README.md

 - [CSS Ellipsis](https://codefrontend.com/css-ellipsis/) - I used this article to create an ellipsis for overflowing country names on the homepage.
 - [Internationalization](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat) - This article on MDN helped me format the population number (include commas to make them easily readable).
 - [StackOverflow Vue Router](https://stackoverflow.com/questions/59088216/vue-router-link-changes-url-but-does-not-change-router-view-component) - I faced an issue when trying to go from one country to its borders.
 The url changed but I had to reload the page before getting the new content.
 The solution was to add :key="$route.path(or fullPath)" to the router-view element, and the issue occurred because vue tries minimal changes.
+- 404 error when reloading VueJS on Netlify : I found the solution [here](https://medium.com/@ishoshot/page-not-found-on-reload-vuejs-netlify-c71716e97e6) and [here](https://antonioufano.com/articles/fix-404-errors-with-vuejs-apps-on-netlify/).
+I used the latter.

 ## Author